Xarpet/SICP_Notes/SICP Notes.md

 - How to import codes into your program:
   `(#%require "lib.scm")`

-# Chapter 1: Building Abstractions with Procedures
+# 1 Building Abstractions with Procedures

 Through out the book we will use `Scheme`, a dialect of lisp to program.